 JV: Initially we held them at the Hungarian Institute.
 When the interest exceeded capacity, we moved to the University Library.
 We even outgrew this space and since May we have held lectures in cooperation with the Bratislava City Museum in Apponyi Palace.

 TSS: What materials has the association digitised so far?

 SP: We have a database of old Bratislava postcards on our website.
 Its core is the collection of Juraj Horváth, who provided us with more than 6,400 postcards for digitising.
 Today we have more than 25,000 digitised historical postcards and photographs in our database.
 We cooperate with various institutions and we have a very good relationship with the city museum, the Archive of Bratislava and others.
 Now prominent experts with whom we previously didn’t even think we would ever work with are approaching us, such as the famous postcard collector Július Cmorej and Albert Marenčin from the Marenčin PT publishing house.
 We provide historical photos for their publications.

 TSS: You have also put the Ortvay database of historical streets from 1905 in an online version.

-SP: The Tivadar Ortvay’s database is the most famous topographic work of historical Bratislava.
-We wanted firstly to create a vocabulary where people would find what name a given street had in the past.
+SP: The Tivadar Ortvay database is the most famous topographic work on historical Bratislava.
+We wanted firstly to create a glossary where people would find what name a given street had in the past.
 Finally, we created an online topographic lexicon.
 It contains historical street names in German and Hungarian as well as their current names.
 If you click on that street, it will pop up and show what it was called a hundred years ago and how its name changed over the years.